Rohan-R07/Ai-Study-Planner/README.md

 ## 🚨 Known Issues

-- App may crash if Gemini Free Tier quota is exceeded.
+- App may crash if Gemini Free Tier quota is exceeded (better generate your own API key).
 - Requires API key refresh in Firebase AI Logic.

 ---

-## 📦 Roadmap

-- [ ] Add Dark Mode toggle
-- [ ] Offline AI (ML Kit on-device)
-- [ ] Export quiz results as PDF
-- [ ] Push notifications for reminders
+## The screenshot below shows the home screen of the AI Study Planner application

 ---

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!

-Fork the repo and submit a PR.
+Fork the repo and submit a PR on my linkedn or Email.

 ---